Education & Learning

 - CCS-eligible families do not need to prove work, study, or volunteering hours to access the first three days per week (or 72 hours per fortnight) of subsidised care

-- CCS-eligible families can still get up to 100 subsidised hours per fortnight of early learning if they meet activity requirements or have a valid exemption.
+- CCS-eligible families can still get up to 100 subsidised hours per fortnight of early learning if they meet activity requirements.

 - Families caring for a First Nations child will be eligible for 100 hours of subsidised early learning per fortnight.